Topics of plans for the section "Knowledge"

 Part 1

-Set the correspondence between the examples and subsystems (spheres) of the Company: to each position given in the first column, select the appropriate position from the second column.
+Establish a correspondence between examples and subsystems (spheres) of society: for each position given in the first column, select the corresponding position from the second column.

 2) political